About This Ford Mustang S550 Build

 Fitment Breakdown: Incurve LP-5 on the Ford Mustang S550

-I walked around this S550 at the show, and the Incurve LP-5 setup immediately grabbed me.
-We are looking at a 20x9 front and a massive 20x10.5 rear setup.
-This staggered approach perfectly suits the Mustang’s muscular rear haunches.
+I walked around this S550 at the show and the fitment immediately grabbed my attention.
+The owner chose the Incurve LP-5 in a 20x9 front and 20x10.5 rear configuration.
+This staggered setup perfectly complements the aggressive haunches of the Mustang platform.

 What We Recommend for Ford Mustang S550 Owners